cp-algorithms/cp-algorithms/src/algebra/montgomery_multiplication.md

 ## Implementation

-Using the GCC compiler we can compute $x \cdot y \bmod n$ still efficiently, when all three numbers are 64 bit integer.
-The compiler supports 128 bit integer with the types `__int128` and `__uint128`.
+Using the GCC compiler we can compute $x \cdot y \bmod n$ still efficiently, when all three numbers are 64 bit integer, since the compiler supports 128 bit integer with the types `__int128` and `__uint128`.

 ```cpp
 long long result = (__int128)x * y % n;